kata-team/technology-radar/README.md

 1. Modify the document adding or removing items.
 1. Select `File → Publish to the web...` and click on `Publish`.
 1. Now you just need to copy the `worksheetId` from the url (e.g. `112MlfyXSlIQ8nae85Te_xWDBP136GRaYeHlDdKgYyPo`)
-1. Open the file `src/app/stores/ItemsStore.js` and paste to the const `WORKSHEET_ID`.
+1. Open the file `src/app/Api.js` and paste to `this.spreadsheetId`.
 1. Save the file e compile the project with `npm run build`.